-Four things have been done in this chapter:
+We have done four things in this chapter:

-• The heat conduction equation has been established.
-A method has been established for solving it in simple problems, and some important results have been presented.
-(We say much more about solving the heat conduction equation in Part II of this book.)

-- We have explored the electric analogy to steady heat flow, paying special attention to the concept of thermal resistance.
-We exploited the analogy to solve heat transfer problems in the same way we solve electrical circuit problems. - The overall heat transfer coefficient has been defined, and we have seen how to build it up out of component resistances. - Some practical problems encountered in the evaluation of overall heat transfer coefficients have been discussed.
+- We have established the heat conduction equation.
+We have provided a method for solving it in simple problems.
+And we have presented some important results.
+(We say much more about solving the heat conduction equation in Part II of this book.) - We have explored the electrical analogy to steady heat flow, paying special attention to the concept of thermal resistance.
+We exploited the analogy to solve heat transfer problems in the same way we solve electrical circuit problems. - We have defined the overall heat transfer coefficient and seen how to build it up out of component resistances. - We have treated some practical problems that arise in evaluating overall heat transfer coefficients.